 - genitalia that has both male and female characteristics, but appear more male

 - early hair growth in the pubic and armpit area

-- early onset of puberty, beginning as early as 2 to 3 years of age
+- early onset of puberty, beginning as early as age 2 or 3

 - well-defined muscles